openSUSE/news-o-o/_posts/2012-01-05-results-of-opensuse-conference-2011-survey.markdown

 **14) If you're part of SUSE Labs: Do you think it was beneficial for the SUSE Labs to have the conference together with the openSUSE Conference?**

-Yes “ 61,3% (31 answers)
+Yes â€“ 61,3% (31 answers)

-Most general comment “ SUSE Labs people didn't organize themselves properly
+Most general comment â€“ SUSE Labs people didn't organize themselves properly

 **15) Is there anything else you would like to tell us?**